bitrise-steplib/bitrise-step-multikey-restore-cache/README.md

 <details>
 <summary>Description</summary>

-Restores items from the cache based on keys in the form of:
+Restores items from the cache based on a list of keys.

+The format of the keys input is the following:
 ```
 KEY1 || KEY1_ALTERNATIVE1 || KEY1_ALTERNATIVE2
 KEY2
 KEY3 || KEY3_ALTERNATIVE1
 ```
 The number of keys and paths for each are limited to a number of 10.
-The same templates can be used for the keys and paths as in the **Restore Cache** step.
+Commas (`,`) and equal signs (`=`) are not allowed in keys.
+See templates that can be used in the keys below.

 Example (somewhat artificial):
 ```